 Although I would have probably preferred if Deep Blue built the special edition watch on a model that featured a set of T100 tritium micro-tubes -a technology that I came to associate the company with- the choice of a more traditional chemical luminous compound is still absolutely fine with me.
 After all, the brand’s fan base is probably still not big enough to justify a 1000-piece series of a timekeeper that features radioactive -even if they are absolutely safe if you don’t plan to chew them- parts in it, while the lack of tritium tubes allowed the company to create a watch that is both extremely elegant -at least, for a diver that is rated for whole 2000 meters of water resistance- and is highly legible, too.

 There is a widespread perception of Deep Blue as a watchmaker that gives you exactly what you are paying for.
 This seems to be the case with this watch, too.
-Although a bit more expensive than similarly styled and closely specced models from the “second-tier” members of The Swatch Group, the Master 2000 collection gives you good build quality and proportionally higher level of refinement than, say, Certina’s collection of automatic diving companions.
+Although a bit more expensive than similarly styled and closely specced models from the “second-tier” members of The Swatch Group, the Master 2000 collection gives you good build quality and a proportionally higher level of refinement than, say, Certina’s collection of automatic diving companions.
 Well, maybe there is just a tiny grain of extra premium for the ‘uniqueness’ of the brand, but, from my perspective, it seems to be totally justified.
 On the other hand, you shouldn’t expect it to be even close to an Omega or, God forbid, a Rolex: you get what you pay for, remember?

-The only problem with this timekeeper (just like with timekeepers from other independent brands) is that that Deep Blue doesn’t have a networks of its own service centers.
+The only problem with this timekeeper (just like with timekeepers from other independent brands) is that that Deep Blue doesn’t have a network of its own service centers.
 Basically, if anything goes wrong with the watch or the movement while the warranty lasts, you would have to send the piece back to the seller and patiently wait till the watch is either repaired or replaced.
 If you happen to live on the other end of the world, this may mean weeks or even months without your precious time measuring toy.

 Well, again, this is the price we pay for exclusivity: if you simply need a tool, you go and buy yourself a Timex.
 Otherwise, I must admit that I am absolutely pleased with the gadget and would have gladly ordered one for myself if only custom duties on mail orders weren’t so high here.